MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/punycode-from-string.md

 # punycode_from_string()

 Encodes input string to [Punycode](https://en.wikipedia.org/wiki/Punycode) form.
-The result string will contain only ASCII characters.
-The result string does not start with "xn--".
+The result string contains only ASCII characters.
+The result string doesn't start with "xn--".

 ## Syntax